Marat-Z-Valiev/Javascript_Projects/README.md

 # Javascript_Projects
-Here I have a list of small javascript projects
+The list of small JavaScript projects